zaidarain1/kit/README.md

 ```

 2. `pnpm install`
-3. From the root folder, run `pnpm watch` to build the package in watch mode in one console.
+3. From the root folder, run `pnpm build` to build the packages.
-4. From the root folder, run `pnpm start:react` to run the react example in another console.
+4. From the root folder, run `pnpm dev:react` or `pnpm dev:next` to run the examples.

 ## What to do next?

 Now that the core package is installed, you can install the [embedded wallet](https://github.com/0xsequence/kit/tree/master/packages/wallet) or take a look at the [checkout](https://github.com/0xsequence/kit/tree/master/packages/checkout).

 ## LICENSE